Crosswalk violation led to heroin arrest in Springfield

 SPRINGFIELD, Mass.
-(WWLP) – Massachusetts State Police arrested three people on Monday after a traffic stop, and now one of the passengers is facing drug charges.
+(WWLP) – Massachusetts State Police arrested three people on Monday after a traffic stop in Springfield, after finding thousands of bags of heroin and an electric stun gun.

-According to State Police Media Relations, around 3:30 p.m.
-Monday, a trooper from the Springfield Barracks pulled over a white Nissan Altima that allegedly failed to stop for a pedestrian in a crosswalk.
+According to State Police Media Relations, a trooper from the Springfield Barracks pulled over a white Nissan Altima that allegedly failed to stop for a pedestrian in a crosswalk around 3:30 p.m.
+Monday.
 The trooper discovered that the Nissan was unregistered, and a tow truck was requested to take the vehicle away.

 Police said when the three people inside the vehicle got out, one of them, 21-year-old Irvin Sanchez of Chicopee, allegedly ran away on foot.
 After a search from Springfield and State Police, Sanchez was found and allegedly gave officers a brief struggle before being arrested.

 Officers investigated the area and also found 2,000 bags of heroin that Sanchez allegedly threw away before being arrested, police said.
-Sanchez was taken to the Springfield Barracks for booking and held on $50,000 bail.
+Sanchez was taken to the Springfield Barracks for booking and is being held on $50,000 bail.

 Sanchez was charged with the following:

-- Trafficking in Heroin
+- Trafficking in heroin

-- Assault and Battery on a Police Officer
+- Assault and battery on a police officer

-- Conspiracy to Violate Drug Law
+- Conspiracy to violate drug law

-- Resisting Arrest
+- Resisting arrest

-- Disorderly Conduct
+- Disorderly conduct

-- Possession of an Electric Stun Gun
+- Possession of an electric stun gun

 - Trespassing